openharmony/docs/en/application-dev/security/cert-guidelines.md

             }
         });

-        // Create an X509Cert instance by using createX509Cert() of cryptoFramework. let x509Cert = null;
+        // Create an X509Cert instance by using createX509Cert() of cryptoFramework.
+The process is omitted here. let x509Cert = null;
         // Check whether the certificate is revoked. try {